-In the event either party should declare a grievance non-grievable or non-arbitrable, the original grievance shall be considered amended to include this issue.
+In the event either party should declare a grievance non-grieveable or non-arbitrable, the original grievance shall be considered amended to include this issue.
 The parties agree to raise any questions of grievability or arbitrability of a grievance prior to the deadline for the written answer in the final step of the grievance procedure.
 All disputes of grievability/arbitrability as a threshold matter shall be presented jointly with the merits issue(s) in the related grievance.

-Section 6 - Time Limits
+Section 8 - Time Limits

-- A. All time limits in this article may be extended by mutual agreement.
-Timeline extensions must be in writing, preferably in email (other acceptable options of delivery are fax or written acknowledgment when hand delivered).
-Per the timelines set in this article, deadlines must be on a business day (no weekends or Holidays). - B. Requested relief for backpay shall be limited to no more than eighteen (18) months.
+All time limits in this article may be extended by mutual agreement.
+Timeline extensions must be in writing through email.
+Per the timelines set in this article, deadlines must be on a business day (no weekends or Holidays).

-Section 7 - Complaint or Grievance Options
+Section 9 - Complaint or Grievance Options

-- A. In accordance with 5 U.S.C., 7121, an employee at his/her option may raise matters covered under Sections 4303 (Unacceptable Performance) and 7512 (Adverse Actions) under the appropriate statutory procedures or the negotiated grievance procedure.
-An employee shall be deemed to have exercised his/her option at such time as the employee timely files a notice of appeal under the applicable appellate procedures or timely files a grievance in writing, whichever event occurs first. - B. Similarly, an employee affected by a prohibited personnel practice under 5 U.S.C., 2302 (b) (1) of the Civil Service Reform Act may raise the matter under a statutory procedure or the negotiated procedure but not both.
-An employee shall be deemed to have exercised his/her option at such time as he/she timely files a grievance in writing or files a formal complaint under the statutory EEO procedure, which ever event occurs first. - C. Complaints of employment discrimination may be raised as a grievance or as a statutory equal opportunity complaint, but not both.
+- A. In accordance with 5 U.S.C.
+7121, an employee may raise matters covered under Sections 4303 (Unacceptable Performance) and 7512 (Adverse Actions) under the appropriate statutory procedures or the negotiated grievance procedure.
+Employee shall be deemed to have exercised their option at such time as the employee timely files a notice of appeal under the applicable appellate procedures or timely files a grievance in writing, whichever event occurs first. - B. Similarly, an employee affected by a prohibited personnel practice under 5 U.S.C.
+2302 (b) (1) of the Civil Service Reform Act may raise the matter under a statutory procedure or the negotiated procedure but not both.
+Employee shall be deemed to have exercised their option at such time as they timely file a grievance in writing or file a formal complaint under the statutory EEO procedure, which ever event occurs first. - C. Complaints of employment discrimination may be raised as a grievance or as a statutory equal opportunity complaint, but not both. - D. Alternative Dispute Resolution (ADR) processes, including mediation, may be used at any stage in a grievance upon mutual agreement of the Parties.
+If ADR/mediation is used, the grievance time limits are paused until the conclusion of the ADR process.

-Section 8 - Procedures for Employee Grievances
+Section 10 - Procedures for Employee Grievances